-Any memorandum opposing a motion seeking substantive relief must be filed within ten days after the filing of the motion.
 Motions filed in the Court must comply with App.R.
 15 and will be decided in accordance with App.R.
 15. A memorandum opposing a motion seeking only a procedural order may be filed only by leave of court.
 The following are examples of routine procedural motions:

 - (1) Motions to enlarge or reduce the time to file briefs or the record;

 - (2) Motions to consolidate;

 - (3) Motions to file non-complying briefs;

 - (4) Motions to appoint counsel;

-- (5) Motions to extend the time to act set by the Appellate Rules, local rules, or an order of this Court, including, for example, to comply with in forma pauperis requirements, comply with a show cause order, or to extend a deadline previously set by this Court.
+- (5) Motions to extend the time to act set by the Appellate Rules, local rules, or an order of this Court, including, for example, to comply with a show cause order or to extend a deadline previously set by this Court.